 Sky Dominguez completed her Master’s degree in environmental microbiology in 2008 at the University of Arizona in Tucson, U.S.A.
 After completing her master's degree, Sky transitioned out of the lab and to the administrative side of research programs – combining her passion for science with her desire to play a critical role in envisioning the supporting research programs.

-After joining the University of Arizona as a staff member, she has managed multiple international research programs and has been the Manager of Administration for the School of Anthropology at the University of Arizona.
-These positions focused on relationship building, program strategy, budget management (~$6-8M), grant submissions, staff management, event coordination, and field campaign manager (Northern Sweden and Amazon Forest in Brazil).
-In addition, Sky has been the Owner/Founder of an organizing and goal coaching business since 1997.
+Since joining the UArizona as staff, after graduate school, she has managed multiple international research programs and was the Manager of Administration for the School of Anthropology.
+These positions focused on relationship building, program strategy, budget management, grant submissions, staff management, event coordination, and field campaign management (Northern Sweden and Amazon Forest in Brazil).
+In addition, Sky is the Owner/Founder of an organizing and goal couching business since 1997.
 Sky joined the France-Arizona Institute in March 2022.

 Morgane Noel completed her Master’s degree in 2011 in Marketing & Management at the Excelia Business School in France.
 Morgane has a non-linear background, nourished by international experiences, in diverse industries, from start-ups to Fortune 500 companies.
 This diverse background includes being head of the marketing department for the start-up epermarket.com in Shanghai, China; Area manager of marketing and sales in France for Brioche Pasquier, Unilever, and Heineken; and founder/owner of “Et Voila!”, a catering business in the Bay Area; and as a Production Coordinator at the Apple Steve Jobs Theater.
 With this extensive skill set, Morgane joined the FA Institute in 2022.